 sous-vide gammon with honey

 It’s been four years since I last discussed the modernist technique of sous-vide and despite promises I never tried any homebrew recipes.
-Now, armed with a Sous Vide Supreme and handy Vacuum Sealer I can have a more serious crack at it.
-But first, for the unitiated, what is it?
+Now, armed with a Sous Vide Supreme and Vacuum Sealer I can have a more serious crack at it.
+But first, for the uninitiated, what is it?
+Let’s experiment with a sous-vide gammon recipe.

 Brought into restaurants in the Seventies by Georges Pralus, the trade took to it as a simple way to cook large batches of ingredients and hold them at the right temperature.
 A bit like how when slow cooking you can let it go over by half an hour and it makes little difference.
 It’s a water bath, cooking food held under vacuum in a plastic bag.

 Why the price?
 The machine itself is fairly unremarkable to look at, but it’s precision is the key.
 The temperature must be stable to keep the food safe.
-‘Hacking’ with slow cookers and chiller boxes isn’t going to cut it.
 Heston has run tests on this model where this was accurate by about 1/10th of a degree over seven days.
 And if it’s good enough for HB, it’s good enough for me.

 I was talking with an ex-chef mate of mine who was skeptical of the safety of the process.
 He was always taught to get food above 65°C. In traditional cooking methods this makes sense as it only takes 30 seconds at that temperature to kill off the Big Three (salmonella, E.Coli and listeria), whereas at 55°C it takes around 15 minutes.
 Douglas Baldwin, author of an excellent sous-vide book, has an excellent discussion on this at his website.

-I also tried the sous-vide gammon above.
 I’m used to simmering gammon, but it must be just around the 100°C mark (not that I’ve ever taken a temperature).
-This was 60°C for five hours and came out very interesting.
-My aromatics of honey and bay hadn’t really taken hold that I could detect but the texture was very different.
-Rather than flaky this was firm and almost gelatinous, but that doesn’t describe it well.
-‘Meaty’ is better.
+This was 62°C for six hours and came out great.
+My aromatics of honey and bay were subtle, but the texture was very firm.
+Rather than flaky or stringy this was meaty.

 - 1 tablespoon honey